 Mission of Hope in Central African Republic – Part Two

 Despite the launch of the United Peacekeeping Operation in mid-September, violence between Seleka and anti-Balaka continued to flare up in the capital Bangui and in other areas of the country.
 Although the church has spoken out strongly against anti-Balaka, the group continues to be described as ‘Christian’, causing great damage to the testimony of the church.
 But despite this continuing narrative, Open Doors has been encouraged by the testimony and example of church leaders who act as agents of peace and reconciliation in Central African communities, even in the face of extreme danger.
-Journalist Jon Lee Anderson, in an article he wrote for The New Yorker titled The Mission – The Last Defense Against Genocide, tells the story of Bernard Kinvi.
+Journalist Jon Lee Anderson, in an article he wrote for The New Yorker titled The Mission – The Last Defense Against the deliberate killing of a large group of people, especially those of a particular ethnic group or nation., tells the story of Bernard Kinvi.

 Bernard Kinvi (32) directs the Catholic mission in Bossemptele, a small town about 150km northwest of the capital Bangui.
 The mission consists of a church, a school and a rudimentary hospital.
 Bernard was born in Togo, West Africa, and came to the CAR four years ago.